Table of Contents

 atvproxy

-Currently this script support MRP, for which it can fully output decrypted messages, Companion (only basic support) and a “relay” mode, which just sits between two devices and prints the traffic.
+Currently this script support AirPlay (for which it can fully output decrypted control channel messages, but not play media), Companion (fully output decrypted messages), MRP (fully output decrypted messages) and a “relay” mode, which just sits between two devices and prints the traffic.
 The latter is meant for simplifying reverse engineering of new protocols.

 Note: This is an incubating script and may change behavior with short notice.
 It also depends on the internal API, meaning you should not use it as a reference for your own projects.

-Due to MRP using encryption, it’s not possible to capture the traffic using for instance Wireshark and analyze it.
+Due to AirPlay using encryption, it’s not possible to capture the traffic using for instance Wireshark and analyze it.
 Since it’s very hard to extract the used keys, decryption is more or less not possible.
-To cicrumvent this, you can use the MRP Proxy.
-It will publish a proxy device on the network, that it is possible to pair with using the Remote app.
+To circumvent this, you can use the AirPlay Proxy.
+It will publish a proxy device on the network, that it is possible to pair with using an iOS device.
 The proxy itself will establish a connection to the device of interest and relay messages between your iOS device and the Apple TV.
 One set of encryption keys are used between the proxy and Apple TV and another set between the proxy and your iOS device.

 A private key is hardcoded into the proxy, so you can re-connect to it again multiple times without having to re-pair.
 Even when restarting the proxy.
 This of course means that there is no security when using the proxy.